12 Best Weekend Getaways from Hyderabad for Post-Monsoon 2026: Hill Stations, Waterfalls & Coast

 - Couples-only design weekend: Mountain Rain (Wayanad), Cicada (Chikmagalur), The Black Box (Pondicherry), The Backwater Heritage (Alleppey).

-Frequently Asked Questions: Weekend Getaways from Hyderabad in Summer 2026
+Frequently Asked Questions: Weekend Getaways from Hyderabad in Monsoon 2026

 Realistically, both work better as 3-day long weekends.
 A Sat-Sun trip means roughly 12 hours of travel inside a 48-hour weekend — possible but tight.
 A Friday evening flight to Bangalore (for Coorg) or Coimbatore (for Ooty), then driving up first light Saturday, gives you two full days on the ground.